 Group 1.
 Third Monday of the Month.
 Ongoing reflective practice group.
 Themes of disordered eating and complex presentations usually.
 Currently full.

-Group 2 Second Thursday of the month.
+Group 2 Last Wednesday of the month.
 9.30 to 10.30 am.
 This group will focus on skill building for both HAES and eating disorder work along with reflective opportunities to build confidence and ensure best practice.
-Some availability at present.
+Currently full.

 My journey with Supervision-